 Difference between Abstract Class and Interface in Java

-As we know that abstraction refers to hiding the internal implementation of the feature and only showing the functionality to the users. i.e. what it works (showing), how it works (hiding).
-Both abstract class and interface are used for abstraction, henceforth Interface and Abstract Class are required prerequisites
+As we know that abstraction refers to hiding the internal implementation of the feature and only showing the functionality to the users. i.e. showing only the required features, and hiding how those features are implemented behind the scene.
+Whereas, an Interface is another way to achieve abstraction in java.
+Both abstract class and interface are used for abstraction, henceforth Interface and Abstract Class are required prerequisites.

 Abstract class vs Interface

 - Type of methods: Interface can have only abstract methods.
-An abstract class can have abstract and non-abstract methods.
+Whereas, an abstract class can have abstract method and concrete methods.
 From Java 8, it can have default and static methods also.
+From Java 9, it can have private concrete methods as well.

 - Final Variables: Variables declared in a Java interface are by default final.
-An abstract class may contain non-final variables.
+An abstract class can contain non-final variables.

 - Type of variables: Abstract class can have final, non-final, static and non-static variables.
 The interface has only static and final variables.